 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl.
-B.11.2.
-Are the choices of project leakage indicators reasonable and conservative? /1/ DR See B.11.1.
-OK B.11.3.Is the measurement method clearly stated for each leakage value to be monitored and deemed appropriate? /1/ DR See B.11.1.
+B.11.3.
+Is the measurement method clearly stated for each leakage value to be monitored and deemed appropriate? /1/ DR See B.11.1.
 OK B.12.
 Monitoring of Sustainable Development Indicators/ Environmental Impacts It is assessed whether choices of indicators are reasonable and complete to monitor sustainable performance over time.
 B.12.1.Is the monitoring of sustainable development indicators/ environmental impacts warranted by legislation in the host country? /1/ DR The simplified monitoring methodology AMS-III.D version 15 and the Brazilian DNA do not require the monitoring of social and environmental indicators.
-OK B.12.2.Does the monitoring plan provide for the collection and archiving of relevant data concerning environmental, social and economic impacts? /1/ DR See B.12.1 OK B.12.3.
+OK B.12.2.
+Does the monitoring plan provide for the collection and archiving of relevant data concerning environmental, social and economic impacts? /1/ DR See B.12.1 OK B.12.3.
 Are the sustainable development indicators in line with stated national priorities in the Host Country? /1/ DR See B.12.1 OK B.13.
 Project Management Planning It is checked that project implementation is properly prepared for and that critical arrangements are addressed.
+B.13.1.Is the authority and responsibility of overall project management clearly described? /1/ DR Yes.
+OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2009-1532, rev. 01
+\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2009-1531, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl.
-B.13.1.Is the authority and responsibility of overall project management clearly described? /1/ DR Yes.
-OK B.13.2.
+B.13.2.
 Are procedures identified for training of monitoring personnel? /1/ DR Procedures for identification of training for the monitoring personnel are addressed in the PDD.
 See A.3.3.
 OK B.13.3.
 Are procedures identified for emergency preparedness for cases where emergencies can cause unintended emissions? /1/ DR Emergencies procedure has been identified with respect the leak of biogas on biodigester under the POP 12 GENERAL MAINTENANCE.
 OK B.13.4.
 Are procedures identified for review of reported results/data? /1/ DR Procedures for review of reported results/data and for corrective actions in order to provide more accurate future monitoring and reporting were established.
 See A.3.3.
 OK B.13.5.
 Are procedures identified for corrective actions in order to provide for more accurate future monitoring and reporting? /1/ DR See A.3.3.
 OK C. Duration of the Project/ Crediting Period It is assessed whether the temporary boundaries of the project are clearly defined.
 C.1.1.
 Are the project's starting date and operational lifetime clearly defined and evidenced? /1/ DR The project starting date was on 18 January 2010 with an expected lifetime of 21 years.
-The project proponent is requested to provide documentary evidence of the starting date of the project as the earliest of implementation, CL-1 OK
+The project proponent is requested to provide documentary evidence of the starting date of the project as the earliest of implementation, construction and real action in line with the guidelines of EB 41.
+In addition, project participant is requested to describe in section CL-2 OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2009-1532, rev. 01
+\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2009-1531, rev. 01